giuse-dev/react-agenda-app/README.md

 ## Agenda application
-With this application you can write or delete your notes.
+With this application you can write or delete your notes.<br />
 It comprehend a calendar that highlights the days in which a note is signed.